 Greetings!
-This is a short story I finished in January 2016 to enter into a science-fiction writing competition.
+This is a short story I finished in January 2016 to enter into a science-fiction competition.
 It went by without being acknowledged, so I’m sticking it online for anyone who wants to read 6,000 fun words.
-Sure, it needs sharpening up a bit, but what the hey… it’s fun!
+It needs sharpening up a bit, but what the hey… it’s fun!

 I’ll likely be editing it in the future as I’m not happy with the ending at the moment, but as it’s been sitting around for over a year doing nothing, I figured it would be a better idea to get it onto the blog for folks to read and criticise.
 Whatever – I’m impervious!

 This is a prescient statement, one detailing how humanity suffered a near-apocalyptic event with the overproduction, and eventual extinction, of houmous in the 21st century.
-Following the crushing realisation there would no more mushy foodstuff goodness, humans were driven towards pandamonium in this dystopian tale of chickpeas and pitta bread gone wrong.
+Following the crushing realisation there would no more mushy foodstuff goodness, humans were driven towards pandemonium in this dystopian tale of chickpeas and pita bread gone wrong.
 Welcome… to a posthoumous civilisation.

 There was a time when there was houmous.
 This time has gone.
 There was a time when the houmous industry was prosperous.
 Now the industry is not prosperous.
 There was a time when chickpeas were plentiful and the people of the world rejoiced at this knowledge.
 These days chickpeas are not plentiful, and the people of the world do not frolic or laugh with the same sense of rampant merriment which was once the case.